adipatel11/courtmetrics/docs/aws-setup.md

 ## AWS Setup Guide

-Follow these steps to create the AWS resources and credentials needed by the Tennis Stats Visualizer authentication flow.
+Follow these steps to create the AWS resources and credentials needed by the CourtMetrics authentication flow.

 ### 1. Create / Sign In to AWS
 1. Visit [aws.amazon.com](https://aws.amazon.com/) and sign in or create a new AWS account.